Functions

 Closures

-Closures are functions that capture and use variables from their surrounding scope, even after that scope has finished executing.
+Closures are functions that capture and use variables from their surrounding scope, even after that scope ends.

 Examples: